 OMB.
-OMB Circulars directly pertinent to grants include the following: cost principles (OMB Circular A-21, OMB Circular A-87, and OMB Circular A-122);
+OMB Circulars directly pertinent to grants include the following:

 - uniform administrative requirements (OMB Circular A-102 and OMB Circular A-110): - audit requirements for non-profit organizations (OMB Circular A-133).
 Some (but not all) of these OMB Circulars have been reissued in Title 2 of the Code of Federal Regulations.